 This Week’s Top Finance Leadership Move

-With DiscoverOrg’s Triggers, you can leverage one of the most powerful sales enablement tools and know who to get in touch with, when, and how.
+With DiscoverOrg’s Scoops, you can leverage one of the most powerful sales enablement tools and know who to get in touch with, when, and how.

 Last week leading drugstore chain, Walgreens, announced that Tim McLevish has been named as the company’s Executive Vice President and Chief Financial Officer.
 McLevish joins the company from Kraft Foods Group, Inc., where he served as Executive Vice President and Chief Financial Officer.
 McLevish replaces Wade Miquelon who has been with Walgreens since 2008.
 Miquelon will stay on the board as an advisor to assist the transition into the second stage of the company’s partnership with Alliance Boots.